 The Cornwall Guide

-Cornwall has long been one of the most popular UK holiday destinations.
+Along with neighbouring Devon, Cornwall has long been one of the most popular UK holiday destinations.
 As a result there is a flourishing tourist industry providing a host of accommodation options.
 It's not just Cornwall cottages to rent, there are camp sites, caravan parks and cornish holiday cottages to luxury hotels, bed & breakfast and guest houses.

 So what brings people back to visit Cornwall time and again?